 I had three excursions, one to Sossusvlei and Deadvlei, one to Sesriem Canyon, and a Sundowner excursion.
 I had also booked a balloon flight for one morning.
 Unfortunately, it was too windy for the balloon, so it was canceled.
 The excursion to Sossusvlei and Deadvlei was fantastic, it is well worth a visit.
-We saw lots of Gemsbok (Oryx gazella, german: Spießbock, french: Oryx gazelle) and Springbok (Antidorcas marsupialis, german: Springbock, french: Springbok).
+We saw lots of Gemsbok (Oryx gazella, german: Spießbock, french: Oryx gazelle) and Kalahari Springbok (Antidorcas marsupialis hofmeyri, french: Springbok).
 The scenery is great, and the hike up the dune is really fun.

 The Sesriem Canyon is interesting to visit, it is a fairly short excursion.
 It is a 30 m (100 ft) deep canyon a short distance from Sesriem.

 The Sundowner excursion was a drive into the desert, with drinks and a snack while watching the sunset.
 We saw some wildlife during this excursion, including a Southern Bat-eared Fox (Otocyon megalotis megalotis, german: Löffelhund, french: Renard à oreilles de chauve-souris).
 It was a nice relaxing excursion.

 The lodge is near the the Naukluft National Park.
 There is plenty of wildlife in the lodge, the Gemsbok wander around between the buildings.
 Ostrich and Kalahari Springbok were all around the lodge.

 The next day driving was from Sossusvlei Lodge to Swakopmund.
 It was about 345 km (214 miles), less than 5 hours driving.
 On this drive I had a flat tire.
 On the way I stopped in Walvis Bay to watch Flamingos.